TIBCOSoftware/TCSTK-case-manager-app/readme.md

 Link: [YouTube](https://youtu.be/x9qW8HhH-mM) ~2 min

 #### Tutorials
-some more advanced Tutorials 2-5 min, otherwise split in multiple Parts of different topics
+some more advanced Tutorials from 1-5 minutes, otherwise split we in multiple Parts and different topics.

+**How to obtain API Key Client ID**

+<iframe width="250" height="150" src="https://www.youtube.com/embed/MuzQDo1RPxU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-> will be added soon
+> more will be added soon

 ### Help / How to
 #### Get Started